mailchimp/Firebase/README.md

 - **removeUserFromList:** Listens for existing user accounts to be deleted (as managed by Firebase Authentication), then automatically removes them from your specified MailChimp audience.

-- **memberTagsHandler:** Member Tags provide the ability to associate "metadata" or "labels" with a Mailchimp subscriber.
-The memberTagsHandler function listens for Firestore write events based on specified config path, then automatically classifies the document data as Mailchimp subscriber tags.
+- **memberTagsFirestoreHandler:** Member Tags provide the ability to associate "metadata" or "labels" with a Mailchimp subscriber.
+The memberTagsFirestoreHandler function listens for Firestore write events based on specified config path, then automatically classifies the document data as Mailchimp subscriber tags.

-- **mergeFieldsHandler:** Merge fields provide the ability to create new properties that can be associated with Mailchimp subscriber.
-The mergeFieldsHandler function listens for Firestore write events based on specified config path, then automatically populates the Mailchimp subscriber's respective merge fields.
+- **mergeFieldsFirestoreHandler:** Merge fields provide the ability to create new properties that can be associated with Mailchimp subscriber.
+The mergeFieldsFirestoreHandler function listens for Firestore write events based on specified config path, then automatically populates the Mailchimp subscriber's respective merge fields.

-- **memberEventsHandler:** Member events are Mailchimp specific activity events that can be created and associated with a predefined action.
-The memberEventsHandler function Listens for Firestore write events based on specified config path, then automatically uses the document data to create a Mailchimp event on the subscriber's profile which can subsequently trigger automation workflows.
+- **memberEventsFirestoreHandler:** Member events are Mailchimp specific activity events that can be created and associated with a predefined action.
+The memberEventsFirestoreHandler function Listens for Firestore write events based on specified config path, then automatically uses the document data to create a Mailchimp event on the subscriber's profile which can subsequently trigger automation workflows.